HeardLibrary/linked-data/commonsbot/README.md

 There are two additional optional features of the tool.
 It can also be used to upload images to an AWS S3 bucket to feed a Cantaloupe IIIF image server and generate a manifest for displaying those images.
 The output of the script is saved in a table, which can be used to link the Commons image identifier and IIIF manifest URL to the item for the work using the [VanderBot](http://vanderbi.lt/vanderbot) tool.
 See the description of `tranfer_to_vanderbot.py` in the `Other scripts` section below.

-For a presentation about CommonsTool at the LD4 Art and Design Affinity Group, see the slides at <https://doi.org/10.6084/m9.figshare.24570859>.
+For a presentation about CommonsTool at the 2023-11-15 LD4 Art and Design Affinity Group call, see the [video of the presentation](https://drive.google.com/file/d/1n_Sf9w-IN54ooFSfmoDTnQdTkndVYzCu/view?usp=drive_link) and the [presentation slides](https://doi.org/10.6084/m9.figshare.24570859).

 Guidelines for providing Structured Data on Commons for artwork followed by the script are at <https://commons.wikimedia.org/wiki/Commons:Structured_data/Modeling/Visual_artworks>